 I’m a Mormon.
 I have been all my life.
 Consequently, I’ve never drunk coffee–ever.
 Not even once.
 It may seem strange to some, but for me, it’s just a way of life.

-There is a simple reasons why Mormons don’t drink coffee: We believe that it is important to remain free of addiction of any kind, and we believe it is important to keep our bodies as healthy as possible.
+There is a simple reason why Mormons don’t drink coffee: We believe that it is important to remain free of addiction of any kind, and we believe it is important to keep our bodies as healthy as possible.
 It’s really as simple as that.

 The teaching comes from the Lord’s law of health that was given from God to Joseph Smith, and which echoes similar laws taught in the Bible.

 Joseph Smith was the first Mormon prophet.
 We believe that God and Jesus Christ directed him to re-establish God’s church–the same church that existed when Christ was on the earth.

 As God’s prophet, just like Moses and Abraham and Noah from the Bible, Joseph Smith received teachings from God and relayed them to the people.